 My career started in tourism in the late 80’s in London.
 I sold holiday to France for ten years, worked in marketing and PR for a small multinational for five years.
 When my children came along I re-trained as a graphic designer, worked freelance part-time and eventually became art editor on ‘French’ a magazine selling France as a holiday destination and investment hotspot.
 I went on to write features on family travel, illustrated with my photography.
 I loved making the mag look good, pushing the boundaries within my editor’s limits and I really enjoyed the writing.
 The people I met were great.
 The office politics and the beginning of a new era for print media were an eye opener.

 In 2008 my family moved back to my husband’s roots, West Dorset.
-This blog and my photography on Flickr lead to providing content for a blog for The Bull Hotel in Bridport and for other local tourism businesses.
+This blog and my photography on Flickr led to providing content for a blog for The Bull Hotel in Bridport and for other local tourism businesses.
 Busy finding ideas for my clients, this blog got neglected.
 Duplicating content was a big no-no according to social media gurus so I listened.
 They also say it’s bad to ignore your blog, you’ll lose your readers.
 Really?

 I took to photography later than writing.
 It was a hobby before I got paid for it.
 I am partly to blame for Everybody is a Photographer these Days.
 I have a great camera and a very good eye.
-My career introduced me to software that improves images; working with photographs from professionals I learnt what magazines and websites needed and raised the bar for what I think is a good image.
+My career introduced me to software that improves images; working with photographs from professionals, I learnt what magazines and websites needed and raised the bar for what I think is a good image.
 Then I embraced Social Media, earlier than others.
 I still struggle to call myself a professional photographer.
 They are a cut above the rest of us.

 I became rather addicted to Flickr for the inspiration it provided and the first online community I encountered.
 My Flickr friends were kind, positive and gave me confidence.
 Whilst I found it hard to meet like-minded people on my doorstep, there was a whole world of image lovers out there ready to take time to comment on my images.

 I joined twitter originally to get in touch with people around the world.
 I felt a bit alone in my new big small rural world.
 West Dorset a big world?
 Well, if you land in the middle of nowhere not knowing many people close by, it is easy to feel lost.
-To label of a rural area as small will sound condescending.
+To label a rural area as small will sound condescending.
 Typical incomer type comment isn’t?
 I don’t mean small in a negative way.
 I mean human size.
 And that’s a very good thing.

 As for twitter, I ended up meeting lots of yokels instead.
 Well, lots of incomers to West Dorset anyway.
 And maybe a few locals, I still haven’t worked out how long you have to live somewhere to be a local but I digress, yet again.